brzuchal/brzuchal/content/posts/object-initializer-in-php.md

 initialized through Object Initializer.

-In general, The Object Initializer works with public properties cause we often use instantiation and initialization in outer scope of class which is used.
+In general, The Object Initializer works with public properties cause we often use instantiation and initialization in the outer scope of class which is used.

 But, as noted earlier it is a simplification over separate statements which assign values, so it is possible to initialize "visible" properties.